hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 -> **Beta:** Custom permissions are currently in beta.
 The interface for assigning permissions and the specific permissions available for assignment might change at any time as we refine the feature.

-Custom permissions let you assign specific, granular permissions to a team, without also assigning unrelated permissions.
+Custom permissions let you assign specific, finer-grained permissions to a team than the broader fixed permission sets provide.
 This enables more task-focused permission sets and tighter control of sensitive information, at the cost of increased complexity.

 You can use custom permissions to assign any of the permissions listed above under [All Workspace Permissions](#all-workspace-permissions), with the exception of admin-only permissions.

 The minimum custom permissions set for a workspace is the read runs permission; the only way to grant a team lower access is to not add them to the workspace at all.

-For categories of permissions that function as ascending access levels (like runs permissions), you can assign one permission per category, since higher permissions include all of the capabilities of the lower ones.
+Some permissions - such as the runs permission - are tiered: you can assign one permission per category, since higher permissions include all of the capabilities of the lower ones.

 ## Organization Permissions